deep-foundation/capacitor-motion/README.md

 ### Manually

 1. Insert a link of type [`Motion`]
-2. Change its object value to the object with propertied described in [Motion Object Value](#md:motion-object-value) and this update will be handled by the [`UpdateHandler`](https://freephoenix888.github.io/object-to-links-async-converter/enums/LinkName.html#UpdateHandler) to represent [`Motion`] object value as links or
+2. Change its object value to the object with properties described in [Motion Object Value](#md:motion-object-value) and this update will be handled by the [`UpdateHandler`](https://freephoenix888.github.io/object-to-links-async-converter/enums/LinkName.html#UpdateHandler) to represent [`Motion`] object value as links or
    Insert a link of any type with any property name from [Motion Object Value](#md:motion-object-value) from [`Motion`] link to the same [`Motion`] link and set its value to the value of the corresponding property of the [`Motion`] object value